ccapdev1920T2/s12g8/README.md

 3. Type `npm install` or `npm i` to both terminals
 4. Type `npm run dev` to first terminal and `npm run serve` to the second terminal
 5. Open up your browser and go to http://localhost:8080/ to view frontend
-6. Login with admin account with username = admin and password = admin
+6. Login with admin account with `username = admin` and `password = admin`
 7. View mongoDB changes using mongoDB compass with the connection string located in models/db.js
 ### Note
 - Songs may take 2-3 minutes to appear after trying to add one
+- Other accounts can be found inside https://github.com/ccapdev1920T2/s12g8/blob/master/misc/User_Database.txt
+- If ever songs need to be re-inserted manually refer to https://github.com/ccapdev1920T2/s12g8/blob/master/misc/songDB.json
 - Other part of the application may also take some time depending on connectivity

 ## Authors